DraTeots/edpm/spec_edpm.md

     - Each action can produce:
         - **Bash** snippet.
         - **csh** snippet.
-        - (Optionally) a “python environment” update in-process.
+        - (Optionally) a "python environment" update in-process.

-5. **Using “Previous” Packages** in Build Steps
+5. **Using "Previous" Packages** in Build Steps
     - For CMake-based recipes, EDPM can pass `-DCMAKE_PREFIX_PATH=<path>` for each previously installed dependency.
 That path is discovered from the lock file.
     - For non-CMake or in-process builds, EDPM sets environment variables (e.g., `export PATH=...`) before `make` or